mkayoh/yarasorter/README.md

 * Dup_rulenames
 	- Files that contain rules with already used rulenames

 One special folder **Meta_files** is reserved for Yara's meta-rulefiles.
-If you use the aforementioned GithubDownloader it'll download a bunch of meta files as well that are used just for invoking other rule files.
-Running Yara with multiple of these usually spells trouble and because of this the script will pick out all of the files that have the string *include "<rule_file>"* in them.
+If you use the aforementioned GithubDownloader it'll download a bunch of meta files as well that are used just for invoking other rulefiles.
+Running Yara with multiple of these usually spells trouble and because of this the script will pick out all of the files that have the string *include "rule_file"* in them.

 ## Disclaimer